-Who screens policies?
+Who Screens Policies?

-You - if you are a policy author.
-If you have changed, written or introduced a policy then you are the policy author and are responsible for screening it.
+You, if you are a policy maker.
+If you have if you have changed, written or introduced a policy then you are responsible for screening.
+You are the "Lead Officer" in terms of screening.

 What is screening?